joetainment/bill-and-buck/story__main__chapter__burt_makes_a_mistake.md

 <br><br>

 Burt sat alone in that farm field for quite some time, but he wasn't truly alone, he simply hadn't been discovered yet.
-All the while, a little boy was nearby, mucking about the farm, which was the boy's home.
+All the while, a little boy was nearby, mucking about the farm which was the boy's home.

 Often, with muddy boots and squeaky wagon wheels, the boy criss-crossed the farm, until one day he finally stumbled upon the green spaceship.

-Bee-bee-arr could hear the boy coming, though Burt was still fast asleep as the boy approached.
+Burt was still fast asleep as the boy approached.
 Even if Burt had been awake, he was too weak to defend himself or to flee.
 The most Burt could have done was hope that the little human was friendly.

 But alas!